tsukifq/asflow/response.md

    - Modifies CSRs (vl and vtype) via `hasSideEffects`
    - Generates Illegal Instruction exception for invalid configurations

 **Note:** There's a potential encoding discrepancy in the zimm field - the original specification appears to have a gap at `vtypei[5]`.
-This implementation follows the described format, but real-world use would require verification against actual RISC-V Vector Extension specifications.
+This implementation follows the described format, but real-world use would require verification against actual RISC-V Vector Extension specifications.## Content